Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/2 Research Data Management/03_Data-Organisation-and-File-Formats.md

 **Lecture:**

-- Give an introduction to the basics of file management (see Resource 2 *File Naming Conventions* and Resource 5 *Paths and Trees and Folders*) to give an overview of why file management is important for data security, efficiency and collaboration.
+- Give an introduction to the basics of file management (see Resource&nbsp;2 *File Naming Conventions* and Resource&nbsp;5 *Paths and Trees and Folders*) to give an overview of why file management is important for data security, efficiency and collaboration.
 Introduce concepts and terminology, such as hierarchical, network and relational systems; file management tools such as organisational, search functions, version control, access management, collaboration and integration.
 - Key takeaways to cover include:
     - Every computer has a file system used to keep track of the files on that machine.
 This system varies according to the computer.
 However, there is a common aim: The operational system (OS) allows the user to organise the contents of their computer in a hierarchical structure of directories that includes drives, folders, subfolders, and files.
     - File organisation means the information/documents are organised so that a computer can read and understand it.
 This lets you use the full power of the computer for your analyses and stewardship.